DaveGamble/minidoom/README.md

 This is a repo for a fork of DIYDoom [https://github.com/amroibrahim/DIYDoom/tree/master].

 It's in a very rough state, and includes SDL2 directly.
+It may make your eyes bleed.
 Tidying is for later.
-Although maybe it'll end up as an stb style library.
-Which would rock.

 TODO:
 Graphics:
 - Render sprites
-- Automap?
+- Better lighting effects (more like the original)
 Optimising:
 - Optimise floor/ceiling drawing
+- Memory usage
+- What can I be precomputing?
 Gamey stuff:
 - View bob?
-- SFX
-- Music
+- SFX / Music
 - A nice interface for selecting weapons and drawing firing animations?
 - Be really cool if we could do, like, doors and floor movements and stuff?